unicode-org/message-format-wg/spec-syntax.md

 Selector values may be
 any pattern element that would also be valid within a curly brace block, i.e. anything except for a display element.
-If the selector uses a default case key other than other, that may be indicated in the selector by adding an equals sign `=` after the selector value, followed by a literal value.
+If the selector uses a custom fallback case key, that may be indicated in the selector by adding an equals sign `=` after the selector value, followed by a literal value.
 With multiple selectors a comma `,` is used as a separator.